Personal Memoirs of U. S. Grant: Century Company publishing deal

-Long before his diagnosis Grant had written a series of articles analyzing many of the battles he had overseen.
-These articles had been published by The Century Company in their flagship periodical, Century Magazine.
-Century had paid Grant a flat author's fee of $500 (more than $ in 2022) per article.
+Long before his diagnosis Grant wrote a series of articles analyzing many of the battles he had overseen.
+The Century Company published these articles in their flagship periodical, Century Magazine.
+Century paid Grant a flat author's fee of $500 (nearly $ in 2024) per article.
 The essays were well received by critics and in 1876 the editor of Century Magazine, Robert Underwood Johnson, suggested Grant expand them into a memoir, as William Tecumseh Sherman had recently done to great acclaim.
-Now facing his own mortality and the prospect of his family's destitution after his death, Grant approached Century with a proposal to publish his personal memoirs, serially and then in bound volumes.
+Facing his own mortality and the prospect of his family's destitution after his death, Grant approached Century with a proposal to publish his personal memoirs, serially and then in bound volumes.
 Century agreed to publish the work and drew up a contract in which the dying man would receive 10% of every sale of the book.

 Mark Twain intervenes

-Grant's personal friend Mark Twain soon heard news of this publishing deal and was unable to conceal his horror at how little money Grant stood to earn if he agreed to Century's terms.
+Grant's personal friend Samuel Clemens (better known by his pen name, Mark Twain) soon heard news of this publishing deal.
+He was unable to conceal his disapproval at how little money he thought Grant stood to earn if the dying man agreed to Century's terms.
 Twain dropped everything and rushed to New York City from his home in Hartford, Connecticut.
 When Twain entered the Grant home on 66th St. he noticed Grant's eldest son, Frederick reviewing the Century contract one final time before his father signed it.
 Twain recalled that Grant was on the point of picking up his pen as the novelist arrived.

-Twain intervened in the signing and asked to read the contract himself.
-After finishing his review Twain declared the term giving Grant 10% of all sales was insultingly low and amounted to exploitation of the former president's dire situation.
+Twain intervened in the signing and asked to know the terms of the contract.
+In his autobiography, Twain stated, "He [Grant] read the rough draft aloud and I didn't know whether to cry or laugh."
+After hearing the terms, Twain declared the terms of the contract giving Grant 10% of all sales was insultingly low and amounted to exploitation of the former president's dire situation.
 Twain insisted that he could secure a far more favorable publishing contract for Grant and pressed him for his proxy in new negotiations.
 Grant felt a personal loyalty to the executives of Century, and considered it dishonorable to back out of his contract after all details had been agreed upon and papers drawn up.
 Twain grew exasperated and confessed that he himself had far better terms from his own publisher, the American Publishing Company.